yilisnataly/the-real-devops-challenge/SOLUTIONS.md

 As result, a namespace is created as `ingress-nginx` where we can find all resources created.

-<b>Host service Host nip.io</b>
+# Host service Host nip.io

-Now we need to deploy the ingress object to relate the host where we will be accessing toward our app, so the DNS resolution service nip.io will be used.
+Now we need to deploy the ingress object to relate the host where we will be accessing toward our app, so the DNS resolution service <b>nip.io</b> will be used.

 In the manifest below we reference the host as `practica.64.225.82.140.nip.io` which will resolve the mentioned IP with the service nip.io.
 For further info you can check <a href="https://nip.io/">here </a> </li>